vapor/docs/4.0/docs/fluent/model.md

 ## Schema

 All models require a static, get-only `schema` property.
-This string references the table or collection this model represents.
+This string references the name of the table or collection this model represents.

 ```swift
 final class Galaxy: Model {